girlfrom2001/Odysseus/README.md

 # Odysseus
-Text based adventure game.
-The story of Odysseus written in python.
+Text adventure game based on the story of Odysseus.

 ## Final Project requirements